apache/cordova-docs/docs/en/edge/guide/upgrading/index.md

 > Learn how to upgrade an application to the latest Apache Cordova release.

-- Upgrading Cordova Android
+- Upgrading Android
-- Upgrading Cordova BlackBerry
+- Upgrading BlackBerry
-- Upgrading Cordova iOS
+- Upgrading iOS
-- Upgrading Cordova Windows Phone
+- Upgrading Windows Phone
-- Upgrading Cordova Windows 8
+- Upgrading Windows 8